 When you grow up near Bristol like I did, you can’t really escape the paint-stained spectre that is Banksy.
-In fact, you won’t really be able to do that in London this summer, as a big art exhibition dedicated to the artist has just opened in the capital.
-The Art of Banksy, which has pitched up in Covent Garden today, is set to be the largest touring exhibition of Banksy’s artworks, and tickets are still available.
+In fact, you won’t really be able to do that in London either, as a big art exhibition dedicated to the artist has returned to the capital.
+The Art of Banksy, located in Covent Garden, is the largest touring exhibition of Banksy’s artworks, and tickets are available once again.

 In an actually very Banksy-esque move, this exhibition is completely unauthorised, with absolutely no blessing from the artist.
-As a result, the producers have collected the largest collection of privately-owned Banksy art possible, with ‘Girl and Balloon’ being perhaps the most famous piece assembled.
-The Art of Banksy displays prints, canvasses, sculptures, and more, covering a period from 1997 to 2008, and features some of the artists’ lesser-known works for a bit of variety.
+As a result, the producers have collected the world’s largest collection of privately-owned Banksy art, with ‘Girl and Balloon’, ‘Flower Thrower’ and ‘Rude Copper’ being perhaps the most famous masterpieces assembled.
+The Art of Banksy displays prints, canvasses, screenprints, unique works, limited-edition pieces and more, covering a period from 1997 to 2008, and also features some of the artists’ lesser-known works for a bit of variety.

 All our events are recommended by editors.
 Tickets purchased through Fever may earn Secret London commission.